NaiKiDEV/eshop-v1/README.md

 # NaiKiDev E.Shop v1.0
-Below you will find the stack used and how to run the app.
+Below you will find documentation of the stack used and how to run the app.
+Note: This is not a course/academy project, nor is it presented in any of the youtube tutorial videos.
+All of this is coded for learning/portfolio purposes using documentation and my current knowledge of the website development.
+I would appreciate any comments and ideas to improve this project.

 ## Stack
 #### Front